Project-Be-Better/learning-java/learning-log/002-java-for-developers.md

 3. Use a `while` loop to prompt for a password until it's correct
 4. Create a menu-based application using a `do-while` loop
 5. Use an enhanced `for` loop to print all elements of a string array
+6. Create a package structure with at least 3 different packages
+7. Implement a class with all four access modifiers and test accessibility
+8. Design a simple banking system using proper encapsulation

 ## Code Reference: Combined Usage of All Loops